mylesdc/chat/README.md

 By default the package assumes you have a User model in the App namespace.

-However, you can update the user model in `musonza_chat.php` published in the `config` folder.
+However, you can update the user model in `MylesDC_chat.php` published in the `config` folder.

 #### Creating a conversation
 ```php